Skip to content

 How much does a steak cost at a restaurant?

-Steak dishes average $32.53 with a median of $24.99 across 52 items on real menus (ShiftTrained data, July 2026).
-The average runs well above the median because premium cuts pull the mean upward.
+$29.39 on average, with a median of $23.00, across 107 steak dishes on real full-service and bar menus (ShiftTrained data, August 19, 2026).
+Dollar-priced items only.
+The average runs above the median because premium cuts pull the mean upward.

 How many items does the average restaurant menu have?